Ju4r3z13/Project2Prologue/devlog.md

 12/10/2025 10:58 am
 I have finished my DFS, I used a DFS since I mentioned using stacks earlier but I could have also implemented BFS, this is just for consistency with the ideas I elaborated earlier.
 I have also finished the function that keeps track of the stack of valid moves across the maze.

-12/10/2025 11:21 most of the code is done, I am now fixing errors.
+12/10/2025 11:21 am most of the code is done, I am now fixing errors.
 Also writting some helpers that may be useful to make the code cleaner.

-12/10/2025 12:14 the code runs fine now.
+12/10/2025 12:14 pm the code runs fine now.
 I reduced some of the helper functions because they were redundant.
 I am now commenting whatever is left to be explained in the code and also added some links pointing at the docummentation of the functions I used.